znsio/perfiz/README.md

 # Perfiz - A Dockerised Performance Test Setup
-* Run your Gatling Tests (Karate Gatling at the moment) without setting up Java on your local machine or writing any Scala simulations
+* Run Gatling Tests (Karate Gatling at the moment) without Java on your local machine or writing any Scala simulations
 * Visualize your Gatling Performance Test Metrics and Application Metrics side by side in Grafana in real-time

 Jump to [quick-start](https://github.com/znsio/perfiz#quick-start)